 Alongside the daily discrimination facing Christian women in Egypt, Christian girls are increasingly being tartgeted by Islamic extremists - some are simply kidnapped, while others are groomed and lured into forced marriages.
 Our sisters in Egypt need our prayers and support more than ever.
 Here are three ways you can stand with them today:

 - Pray.
 Praise God for the discipleship groups our partners are running in Egypt, which are helping our sisters in Egypt to understand their true value in Christ.
 Pray that God would continue to work through these projects.
 Pray for protection for our church family in Egypt, especially for Christian girls.

 - Give a gift.
 Open Doors has been working through local partners and churches in Egypt since 1990, providing literacy training and education projects, youth and family ministry, advocacy support, medical outreach, ministry to widows and vocational training for women.
-But none of this would be possible without your prayers and support.
-Every £25 could help provide vocational training for a woman, to enable her to set up her own business and become self-sufficient, and be a strong role model for girls in her family and community.
+But none of this would be possible without your prayers and support. £15 could go towards helping a family start a small business in the Middle East.

 - Bring your friends to Standing Strong.
 Many people simply don't know about the challenges facing our church family around the world.
 Our Standing Strong celebrations in November are the perfect opportunity for your friends to meet their persecuted church family, as we hear speakers from Egypt, as well as from India and North Korea.
 Book your tickets today for an early bird discount.